weihangChen/ros_debug_vscode/README.md

 # ros_debug_vscode
-:information_source: **UPDATE:** As of [31 aug 2019](https://discourse.ros.org/t/updating-the-vs-code-extension-for-ros-to-0-6-0/10508) the
-debug functionalities described below are also included in the official ros [vscode extension](https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros).
+:star: **UPDATE:** As of [31 aug 2019](https://discourse.ros.org/t/updating-the-vs-code-extension-for-ros-to-0-6-0/10508) the debug functionalities described below are also included in the official ros [vscode extension](https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros).
+A guide on how to use this extension and its ROS debug functionality can be found [here](https://discourse.ros.org/t/updating-the-vs-code-extension-for-ros-to-0-6-0/10508).

 ### Goal
-The goal for this project is to demonstrate the debugging ROS node implementation using VSCode, but of course the underlying compiler is g++ and debuger is C++ debugger, the VSCode is IDE invoking these underlying tools.
+The goal for this project is to demonstrate the debugging ROS node implementation using VSCode, but of course, the underlying compiler is g++ and debugger is C++ debugger, the VSCode is IDE invoking these underlying tools.
 My [blog post](https://medium.com/@weihang.che/ros-node-debugging-b76fc38ba70b) contains a bit more info.

 ### Project Content
-This project contains project structure followed by the [catkin workspace creation](http://wiki.ros.org/ROS/Tutorials/catkin/CreatingPackage) and it contains impelmentation for [talker and listener](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29).
+This project contains an example project structure followed by the [catkin workspace creation](http://wiki.ros.org/ROS/Tutorials/catkin/CreatingPackage) and it contains implementation for [talker and listener](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29).

 ## How to run
 1. remove the "devel" and "build" folders, rebuild using "catkin_make -DCMAKE_BUILD_TYPE=Debug"